FAQs

 - Right-sized design to provide a solution according to the specific state’s needs

-No. However, if your company is eligible to join Interchange 360 you should do so as soon as possible to begin the process of complying with relevant EPR laws.
+No. However, if your company is eligible to join LPMA powered by Interchange 360 you should do so as soon as possible to begin the process of complying with relevant EPR laws.
 Your company will be responsible for paying any fees/dues dating back to the beginning of the program planning phase for states in which it is obligated under EPR laws.

 Producers